-Furthermore, DOD believed the coordination required by the Business Plan's development process would provide an added benefit.
-It would not only ensure a more efficient plan, but also would likely create conditions in which potentially problematic issues could be identified and resolved prior to implementation.
-This was of particular importance where commission recommendations resulted in new methods of operation such as with "Joint Basing."
+Furthermore, DOD believed the coordination required by a Business Plan's development process would provide an added benefit.
+Coordination was intended to produce an efficient plan but also to create conditions in which potentially problematic issues could be identified and resolved prior to implementation.
+This was of particular importance where commission recommendations resulted in new methods of operation such as with "Joint Basing."7